rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

   - There are 12 Frontend test files stored in these directories: `todolist-fe/tests/unit/vue-components/*` & `todolist-fe/tests/unit/javascript/*`

-2. Explanation of JS test syntax through Bananalogy:
+2. Explanation of Mocha and js test syntax through Bananalogy:
 ![todoitem-fail-test](../images/exercise3/bdd-bananas.png)

+* `describe` is used to group tests together into a collection about a particular

+2. Visit [mochajs.org](https://mochajs.org/) for more in-depth documentation.

+* `describe` is used to group tests together into a collection asserting some feature; for example the get all todos api.
+* `it` is an individual test statement and should contain an `expect` or a `should` statement asserting behaviour of the API under test.